Rheumatoid Arthritis Awareness Day

 Your rheumatologist may order imaging tests such as MRI, Ultrasounds, and X-rays to look for signs that your joints are deteriorating.
 Rheumatoid arthritis can wear down the ends of the bones in your joints.

 Goals In Treating Rheumatoid Arthritis

-As is the case with most autoimmune diseases, there is no cure for the condition.
+For most of the autoimmune diseases, there is no cure for the condition.
 We can, however, manage RA with proper lifestyle habits and medication.
 The primary goal of rheumatoid arthritis treatment is to reduce joint pain and swelling.
 This should aid in the maintenance or improvement of joint function.
 The long-term goal of treatment is to reduce or eliminate joint damage.
-Controlling joint inflammation relieves pain and enhances life quality.
+Controlling joint inflammation relieves pain and enhances quality of life.

 Living With Rheumatoid Arthritis

 Sometimes, your rheumatoid arthritis (RA) symptoms worsen, and other times, you feel great.
 There are a few simple tips that make things easier.